freelancermahabubs/freelancermahabubs/README.md

 ## About Me

-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning C & C++
 - 💬 Ask me about **Web Solutions**
 - 👯 I’m looking to collaborate on [EduFixup](https://edufixup.com/)
 - 📫 How to reach me: info.freelancermahabub@gmail.com